speezepearson/speezepearson.github.io/why-these-and-not-those.markdown

 >
 > Identify the rule.

 I call this game, "Why these and not those?"
-I've seen it by a few different names:
+I've seen special cases called by a few different names:

 * In **[the 2-4-6 game](https://en.wikipedia.org/wiki/Bongard_problem)**, the rule applies to triplets of numbers.
     (The name of the game comes from the fact that "2-4-6 satisfies the rule" is a freebie when using the canonical rule that